Facilitated by Certified Teachers of Body-Mind Centering® Otto Ramstad & Olive Bieringa

 “The deep dive work we did into our various corporeal landscapes opened up new movement vocabularies which arose naturally, sourced from my own body.
 I discovered new possibilities for movement by listening deeply to myself.”
 Amanda Comstock, mover and writer

-“I am fascinated by the way that BMC work uses something so scientific and precise, the shapes and functions of the parts of our bodies, and takes you to something so mystical and unknowable, and divine in some moments.”
-Justin Jones, choreographer, composer and BodyCartography performer.
+“I am fascinated by the way that BMC work uses something so scientific and precise, the shapes and functions of the parts of our bodies, and takes you to something so mystical and unknowable, and divine.”
+Justin Jones, choreographer, composer and performer.

 “I found the work unlocked me physically and gave me access to a new sense of self.
 It also raised a lot of questions about the nature of performance and proposed new ways of pursuing these questions in my own work.”
 Humphrey Bower, actor